KomodoPlatform/NotaryNodes/season6/candidates/strob/README.md

 <br>

 ## STROB PROPOSAL
-In past seasons I was always at the top in terms of node performance and I promise tu run all my nodes with the same commitment and fast updates in 2022.
+In past seasons I was always at the top in terms of node performance and I promise tu run all my nodes with the same commitment and fast updates for season 6.

 I would also like to continue promoting the `Komodo ecosystem` by using my skills to create art such as what you see above.